CircuitVerse/CircuitVerse/README.md

 ## Setup Instructions

 Please go through the [Contribution Guidelines](CONTRIBUTING.md) before going forward with any development.
-This helps us keep the process streamlined and results in better PRs
+This helps us keep the process streamlined and results in better PRs.

 **Note:** You might want to use the docker instructions if you do not want to setup your own environment.